d8adrvn/smart_sprinkler/24_Zone_Controller/README_24_Zone_Irrigation_Controller.md

 3. Connect another jumper wire from the +5V on the ThingShield to the VCC pin on the 16 Channel Relay.
 4. Use 24 wires from your ribbon cable to connect pins 21-44 on Arduino MEGA to pins 1 to 16 on the relay 16 channel board and to pins 1-8 on an additional 8 channel relay board (or other scenarios depending on what combination of relay boards that you have purchased).

-ThingShield Connections: 5V power to Relay Board and RX/TX communication connections to MEGA:
+ThingShield Connections: 5V power to Relay Board and a jumper connecting pin10 to pin3 needed for communications:

 <img src="https://cloud.githubusercontent.com/assets/5625006/4689511/66510b88-56be-11e4-9bff-c4c9c9064543.jpg" width="200px"  />